finnsson/pagerjs/README.md

   URL to fetch into page.
   Optionally with a selector (e.g. foo/#content).
   The URL and/or SELECTOR can be a route.
-- target="{ID}"
-  If ID=="_" then the target is the current page. the data-page with the matching id or id is the target of the URL.
 - title="{TITLE}"
   Updates the title in the browser to TITLE.
-- role="(external|internal)"
-  internal by default. external means the id or id corresponds to a relative URL.
 - frame="(div|iframe)"
   div by default.
 If iframe an iframe will be created inside the element that contains the external content.
   Can be useful for sandboxing.
 If an iframe is specified inside the element that